SwapnilB31/BookMyVaccine/README.md

 # Known Issues

 1. In your first login attempt, while you grant the 'Read SMS' permission to the app, the sign in may fail.
 In that case you should wait for at least 5 minutes, after granting the permissions, before you try to login again.
-To avoid this problem, you can just go your **Phone Settings > App > Book My Vaccine > Permissions** and grant SMS permissions before attempting to login.
+Alternatively, you can  avoid this problem, by going to your **Phone Settings > App > Book My Vaccine > Permissions** and granting SMS permissions before you try to login.
 We are aware of this issue and are working on a patch right now.

 # Privacy Policy

 We do not collect any user data.
 All the network requests are to and from the CoWIN API and we do not store or share any data.
-All the data is created by the user and stays in the device.
+All the data is created by the user and stays on the device.

 # Compatibilty